LMS colour space

 Transverse wave

-• Transverse waves can be observed in various phenomena, such as light waves, electromagnetic waves, and certain types of seismic waves.
+• Transverse waves can be observed in various phenomena, such as waves on a string, water ripples, and certain types of seismic waves.

 • Transverse waves exhibit specific properties, including wavelength, frequency, amplitude, and wave speed.